MENU

 Biography

-Giancarlo has been awarded top prizes in several competitions, including the National Youngarts Competition, and has also attended the Tanglewood Institute and the Aspen Music Festival on full scholarship.
-He was recently invited as a 2025 Fellowship Pianist for Classic Lyric Arts, where he coached and performed with singers across Italy and France.
-Throughout his journey, he has had the privilege of being mentored by many esteemed musicians, such as Hilary Hahn, Jessie Montgomery, Brian Zeger, Isabel Leonard, Rohan de Silva, Itzhak Perlman, David Finckel, Jean-Yves Thibaudet, and others.
+Giancarlo has earned recognition through top prizes in competitions such as the National Youngarts Competition, and has attended the Tanglewood Institute and the Aspen Music Festival on full scholarship.
+Additionally, in increasing demand with singers as a recitalist and coach, he was recently invited as a 2025 Fellowship Pianist for Classic Lyric Arts, where he coached and performed with singers across Italy and France.
+His artistry has been enriched through masterclasses with leading performers including Hilary Hahn, Jessie Montgomery, Isabel Leonard, Rohan de Silva, Itzhak Perlman, David Finckel, and Jean-Yves Thibaudet.

-Giancarlo is currently pursuing a Master’s degree in Collaborative Piano at Juilliard as a proud recipient of the Kovner Fellowship, under the tutelage of Lydia Brown.
-He also received his Bachelor’s degree there in Piano Performance with Academic Honors, having studied with Veda Kaplinsky and Julian Martin.
+Giancarlo is currently pursuing a Master’s degree in Collaborative Piano at Juilliard as a proud recipient of the Kovner Fellowship, under the tutelage of Lydia Brown and Brian Zeger.
+He earned his Bachelor’s degree in Piano Performance with Academic Honors from Juilliard, studying with Veda Kaplinsky and Julian Martin.
 Giancarlo is a proud Steinway & Sons Educational Partner.